andyfangdz/django-asyncmailer/README.md

   "button_text": "View",
   "button_url": "http://www.example.com/login/?token=%s&next=/notifications/" % t.token
   },
   template='email.html', # Optional, you can specify the template for email via this parameter.
-If not supplied, a default template will be used. template_plaintext='email_pt.html' # Optional, the plaintext alternative of template.
+                         # If not supplied, a default template will be used.
+  template_plaintext='email_pt.html' # Optional, the plaintext alternative of template.
-  # It is important to note that if you specify the template but not the plaintext template, the default template will still be used, and vise versa.
+  # It is important to note that if you specify the template but not the plaintext template,
+  # the default plaintext template will still be used, and vise versa.
 )